sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 ---
 ## Delta Updates

 Sparkle supports "delta updates" for your application: when possible, users can download only the bits that have changed.
-These updates are much smaller and faster than DMG.
+These updates can be much smaller to download and faster to install.

 For each new version you release, you can provide a list of `.delta` files in addition to the "full" archive of the version.
 Each `.delta` contains the information necessary to upgrade from a single older version.